OxBryte/goopenly/docs/QUICK_START.md

 ## Quick Start Guide

-Get up and running with StableStack in 5 minutes.
+Get up and running with Openly in 5 minutes.

 ## Prerequisites